Ramkripa Ananthan

-Ramkripa Ananthan (born 1971) is an Indian car designer, and is head of design at Mahindra & Mahindra.
+Ramkripa Ananthan (born 1971) is an Indian car designer, and is head of design at Ola Electric.

+Ram Kripa Ananthan was born to Mr. Ananthan, a respected educationist known for his dedicated service in the field of school education.
+He worked for many years at Jeevana School, one of the leading educational institutions in Madurai, where he played a significant role in shaping academic policies and nurturing young minds.

 Career

-Ananthan studied Mechanical Engineering at Birla Institute of Technology and Science, Pilani and is a graduate from IDC School of Design and IIT Bombay.
+Ananthan studied Mechanical Engineering at BITS Pilani and is a graduate from IDC School of Design and IIT Bombay.
 She joined Mahindra & Mahindra as an interior designer in 1997, working on the interiors of the Bolero, Scorpio and the Xylo cars.

+In 2022 she left Mahindra & Mahindra to set up her own company Krux Studio and worked for Ola Electric as head of design.

 Notable designs

 Ananthan has led the teams on the designs for a number of Mahindra vehicles including: